What is a Homestead Exemption?

 You can file for the exemption on January 1st of the year following the home purchase up until April 30th.

-Where to Find the Exemption Documentation for your County:
+Where to Find the Exemption Application for your County: